robotslacker/slackerdb/README.md

 # SQL execution history database name
 # Contents of sql history:
 #     Client IP/Port, Execution start time, execution duration, SQL statement, execution result code, number of affected rows
+# Storage maybe external (h2 format) or internal (duckdb format, save in database itself)
+# bundle: means sql history will save internal, you can query the data similar like other query.
+# blank:  default is blank, means disable this feature.
-# Storage is h2 format, you can use any sql tool to query the sql execution history.
+# other:  means sql history will save with external h2 format, you can use any sql tool to query the sql execution history.
-# default is blank, means disable this feature.
 sql_history=

 # The TCP port opened by SQL History to the outside, In order to read the SQL history execution during the running process